Werner Peiner: Life and career

-Like other German painters favored during the Third Reich, such as Conrad Hommel and Adolf Wissel, his reputation in Germany and in the Western world, was tainted after World War II.
-In the post-war period, Peiner was mainly a landscape painter.
+Like other German painters favoured during the Third Reich, such as Conrad Hommel and Adolf Wissel, his reputation in Germany and in the Western world, was tainted after World War II.
+In the post-war period, Peiner was mainly a landscape painter, only exhibiting once more but continuing his career due to a circle of supporters.
 He also, among other works, created tapestries for the Gerling Group and for the Ethiopian Emperor Haile Selassie.

 Art work

 Peiner was mostly inspired by the old masters, such as Pieter Bruegel the Elder.
 In 1928, he still created a series of Impressionist-inspired landscapes.
 He had an realistic style, which made him successful with his private clients.
-In the 1920s, when he painted in the New Objectivity style, he was a sought-after portrait painter in the Rhineland.
+In the 1920s he was a sought-after portrait painter in the Rhineland.

-Peiner most important works during the Third Reich where his tapestries.
-His Nazi commissioned works included the cycle of the German Battles of Fate for the Marble Gallery, also known as the Long Hall, of the New Reich Chancellery, in Berlin, the drafts of which are now exhibited in the Rheinisches Landesmuseum Bonn.
+Peiner's most important works during the Third Reich where his tapestries.
+His Nazi-commissioned works included the cycle of the German Battles of Fate for the Marble Gallery, also known as the Long Hall, of the New Reich Chancellery, in Berlin, the drafts of which are now exhibited in the Rheinisches Landesmuseum Bonn.
 He created drafts, and the theme of a seventh tapestry, measuring 5.40 by 10 meters, related to battles of Germany's history, namely The Battle of the Teutoburg Forest, Heinrich I in the Battle of Hungary, The Siege of Marienburg, The Battle of the Turks near Vienna, Frederick the Great near Kunersdorf, The Battle of Leipzig, and Tank Battle of Cambrai.
 The eighth tapestry was intended to depict a decisive battle from World War II.
 Peiner also created the cartoon for the monumental tapestry Die Erdkugel, begun but not completed at the Paris Manufacture des Gobelins and destined for Hermann Göring's monumental Carinhall estate.
 It was exhibited at the Munich Hypo-Kunsthalle in the exhibition "The Threads of Modernity", from December 2019 to March 2020.
 Since the post-war period, his works have rarely been exhibited in public because of his involvement with Nazism.

 He was represented with 33 works at the Great German Art Exhibitions, in the Munich House of German Art, from 1937 to 1944.